AI-powered Inventory Optimization & Supply Planning

 What's more, Flowlity isn't a black box: the results are understandable by business users, allowing your team to make better decisions independently.

-In short, even a small team can benefit from advanced planning without increasing its workload, and focus on what matters most – analysis and optimization – while Flowlity automates the tedious tasks.
+In short, even a small team can benefit from advanced planning without increasing its workload, and focus on what matters most – analysis and optimization – while Flowlity automates the tedious tasks, making it one of the best tools for small businesses.

-The subscription price is determined by the number of SKUs or inventory value, depending on the nature of the customer's business.
+The subscription price depends on the number of SKUs or inventory value, depending on your business.

 As a modern cloud-native application, Flowlity is highly scalable and can handle large volumes of data without performance loss.